LasaleFamine/express-pagespeedapi/README.md

 yourserver.com:8080/api/exp?url=http://example.com
 ```
 This will return a Json with all the data from Google Page Speed Api about the url you passed.

+## Raccomandation
+I would suggest to run this application under a reverse-proxy webserver (easy setup with Nginx).
+I also suggest to run this app with [PM2](https://github.com/Unitech/pm2)